rtbo/dopamine/client/SPEC.md

 - The dependencies must be installed.
 - The source code must be available
 - The package must be built.
-- The recipe must have a `pack` function, or have installed during the `build` command
+- The recipe must have a `package` function, or have installed during the `build` command

 _Requirements_:
-- If the recipe uses the install functionality of the build system, it may or may not declare a `pack` function.
+- If the recipe uses the install functionality of the build system, it may or may not declare a `package` function.
-- If the recipe does not use the install functionality of the build system, it must declare a `pack` function.
+- If the recipe does not use the install functionality of the build system, it must declare a `package` function.
-- If `pack` function does not exist and `$INST` and `$STAGE` are different directories, the content of `$INST` is copied to `$STAGE`.
+- If `package` function does not exist and `$INST` and `$STAGE` are different directories, the content of `$INST` is copied to `$STAGE`.
-- The `pack` function takes three arguments:
+- The `package` function takes three arguments:
   1. `dirs`: a table containing paths:
      - `dirs.src` to the source directory
      - `dirs.config` is a working directory unique for the (profile + options) configuration